-I’m beyond thrilled and grateful for the incredible support from my patrons, friends, and family at my first solo exhibit this February.
+I’m beyond thrilled and grateful for the incredible support from my patrons, friends, and family at my first solo exhibit in February 2025.
 During my artist talk, I was asked about a painting I intentionally chose not to explain, as I wanted everyone to experience it for themselves.
 The reflections I heard were beautiful, and I’d love to share them with you—maybe something will resonate with your own thoughts.

 This alcohol ink piece, created in 2024, began as an abstract river.
 I stopped working on it when I saw shapes emerge, sparking debate among family and friends—some saw eyes, others peacocks.
 Initially, I almost didn't include it in the exhibit, feeling it wasn't finished, but over 15 viewers told me it was perfect as is.
 This painting embodies the message I aim to share: art should invite personal interpretation.
 Some saw peacocks, dolphins, whales, deer, eyes, mountains, and even angels rising!